C25Hana-Hill/495_req_test/README.md

 If you are using Windows without conda, these commands should work inside of your Command Prompt (**note: must use python 3.10**):
 Use your path to your downloaded Python 3.10.11 in the following command (the path below is only an example of what it might look like):
 `C:\Users\C2XName\AppData\Local\Programs\Python\Python310\python.exe -m venv 495venv` -- This command gives your new environment a name of *495venv*
-`495venv\Scripts\activate` -- This command activates the environment so that you can install other programs within that environment.
+Navigate to this folder: `495venv\Scripts` and type `.\activate` -- This command activates the environment so that you can install other programs within that environment.
 You might see the name inside of your brackets change from *base* to the name of your new environment.

 Note: I don't think anyone is using Linux or Mac, but please let me know if you are and need additional assistance.